 Career / Internship

-The International Center does not currently have any open staff positions, but is seeking candidates for Fall 2014 internships.
-The Fall internship program will run from September 2nd through December.
-If you are interested in applying, please contact Jeff Kamm at email@example.com
+The International Center does not currently have any open staff positions, but is seeking candidates for Spring 2015 internships.
+The Spring internship program will run from the beginning of January through May.
+If you are interested in applying, please contact Jeff Kamm at firstname.lastname@example.org

 The International Center offers approximately eight internships every spring, summer, and fall.
 While internships are unpaid positions, working with The International Center gives undergraduate and graduate students a variety of opportunities to connect with local and international leaders, improve professional skills, and work in a fast paced international environment.